 When we are talking about electromagnetic waves or RF waves, there are several different terms that are used to describe the waveform.

 Amplitude = The maximum departure of the value of an alternating current or wave from the average value.
 This is the strength or height of the wave.
 The maximum or minimum value of the amplitude is referred to as peak.

 Wavelength = The distance between corresponding points of two consecutive waves.
 The distance over which the wave’s shape repeats.
 The is often referred to using the Greek letter λ (Lambda).

 Frequency = The rate at which something occurs or is repeated over a particular period of time or in a given sample.
-Normally RF waves are measure in cycles per second or hertz.
+Normally RF waves are measured in cycles per second or hertz.
 For the example below we will assume that each vertical division represents 125 ms. All eight squares represent one second.
 The frequency of this signal is eight cycles per second or eight hertz.

 Phase = the relative position of two different waves at a specific point in time.
-The phase difference is measured on the zero axis between two corresponding points on the wave form.
-Here is an example of two wave forms 180 degrees out of phase.
-In this orientation the waves will cancel each other out.
+The phase difference is measured on the zero axis between two corresponding points on the waveform.
+Here is an example of two waveforms 180 degrees out of phase.
+In this orientation, the waves will cancel each other out.

-Now that we have gone over the different properties of waves, we can discuss how these different methods are used to encode data onto the wave form.
+Now that we have gone over the different properties of waves, we can discuss how these different methods are used to encode data onto the waveform.
 Wireless communications have been accomplished using amplitude modulation, frequency modulation, and phase modulation.
 This process of encoding bits onto a waveform is known as keying.